More retirement-related regulatory news for plan sponsors, including links to detailed information.

 Final rule on association retirement plans and multiple employer plans issued

-The Department of Labor (DoL) released a final rule that expands access to affordable quality retirement saving options by clarifying the circumstances under which an employer group, association, professional employer organization (PEO) may sponsor a multiple employer workplace retirement plan, as opposed to providing an arrangement that constitutes multiple separate retirement plans.
+The Department of Labor (DoL) released a final rule that expands access to affordable quality retirement saving options by clarifying the circumstances under which an employer group, association, or professional employer organization (PEO) may sponsor a multiple employer workplace retirement plan, as opposed to providing an arrangement that constitutes multiple separate retirement plans.

 To read the entire final rule, click here.